Herb Abramson: Life and career

-In 1953 Abramson was drafted.
+In 1953, Abramson was drafted.
 Jerry Wexler filled in and joined Atlantic as a partner, though Abramson retained the title of president.
 When Abramson returned from the Army in 1955, he found Atlantic a changed company.
 Ertegun's brother, Nesuhi, joined Atlantic in 1955 as a partner and was enjoying great success in selling jazz albums.
 Ertegun and Wexler were recording R&B hits which crossed over into pop.
 His failing marriage to Miriam would end in divorce.
 Abramson returned home from Germany with a pregnant girlfriend who became his second wife.

 Ahmet Ertegun and Abramson formed Atco Records in 1955 as a division of Atlantic.
-Abramson ran the label on his own.
+Abramson effectively ran the label on his own.
 He found success with The Coasters but was unable to get a hit with Bobby Darin.
 When he announced that he was dropping Darin from the label, Ertegun recorded three tracks with Darin and two of them turned into hits: "Queen of the Hop" and "Splish Splash".
-Abramson left Atlantic Records in December 1958, selling his stake in the company to ex-wife Miriam Bienstock, (who married music publisher Freddy Bienstock) and Nesuhi Ertegun.
+Abramson left Atlantic Records in December 1958, selling his stake in the company for $300,000 to ex-wife Miriam Bienstock, (who married music publisher Freddy Bienstock) and Nesuhi Ertegun.
 Ahmet Ertegun became president of the company.
 Abramson started new record labels including Triumph, Blaze, and Festival.
-His most successful post-Atlantic recording was producing "Hi-Heel Sneakers" by Tommy Tucker (released on Checker Records) still able to compete in the industry as an independent label.
+His most successful post-Atlantic recording was producing "Hi-Heel Sneakers" by Tommy Tucker (released on Checker Records), still able to compete in the industry as an independent label.